delopa/ansible-quickstart/README.md

 The first host (my own machine) was unreachable because there's no SSH server running.

-After reading associated documentation, I ignored the warning for the second host since it wouldn't affect normal use of ansible.
+After reading associated documentation, I ignored the warning for the second host since it wouldn't affect normal use of Ansible.

 ## Step 2: First playbook